 Please do not bring gazebos as they take up too much room.
 The Wild Camping field is generally the most spacious.

 Yes.
-You must buy a camper van ticket in advance – they will not be available on the gate and if you turn up without a ticket you’ll have to park in the main car park.
+You must buy a Live-in Vehicle Ticket in advance – they will not be available on the gate and if you turn up without a ticket you’ll have to park in the main car park.

-Trailer tents which require a vehicle to tow them, caravans or other live in vehicles also require camper van passes.
+Trailer tents which require a vehicle to tow them, caravans, motorhomes and campervans all require live-in vehicle pitch ticket.

 You are allowed your own fire pits or barbecues provided they are raised off the ground, but you are not allowed to build any other type of campfire or take wood from anywhere on the site.